 Students should make every effort to produce quality work without overstressing themselves.
-This can be accomplished with prior planning and not procrastinating.
-Students must receive a passing score on the EE to be eligible for the Diploma.
-It could determine whether or not the student earns the IB Diploma.
+This can be accomplished with prior planning, being aware of deadlines established below, and not procrastinating.

 THIS TIMELINE IS SUBJECT TO CHANGE WITH ADVANCE NOTICE.
 IB EXTENDED ESSAY TIMELINE

 Due Date Task/Event Jan.
-13-31, 2020 Specific guidelines for the EE will be introduced in TOK.
+11-29, 2021 Specific guidelines for the EE will be introduced in TOK.
 Students begin initial research on the EE.
 You should begin by deciding what subject interests you most and about things in that subject that have made you curious.
 Begin gathering resources.
-Feb 7, 2020 Brainstorm Sheet Due to TOK teacher.
+Feb 4, 2021 Brainstorm Sheet Due to TOK teacher.
 You MUST complete some preliminary research on the topics you propose on your Brainstorm Sheet.
 You will receive feedback by February 12.
 Be prepared to resubmit as soon as possible if none of your initial topics are appropriate.
-Feb 28, 2020 Research Proposal Due .
-Proposal is due to be submitted through CANVAS by 11:59 PM.
-Schedule an appointment with your desired EE supervisor to discuss your proposal and determine if he/she is willing and able to supervise your EE.
-March 20, 2020 EE Agreement & Approved Proposal Due.
+Feb 8-12, 2021 EE Workshops.
+There will be a series of workshops in TOK to introduce/instruct in different research tools that you will be required to use for your paper.
+You will have research time to begin producing material that you can use for your paper during these sessions.
+Feb 26, 2021 Research Proposal & Annotated Bibliography Due .
+Proposal and annotated bibliography with at least EIGHT sources are due to be submitted through CANVAS by 11:59 PM.
+You will receive feedback by March 6.
+You may have to resubmit by 9 March if this version is deemed inadequate.
+March 11, 2021 FINAL Research Proposal & Annotated Bibliography Due.
+Proposal and annotated bibliography are due to be submitted through CANVAS by 11:59PM.
+Contact your desired supervisor to set up a meeting to review your proposal and request that they be your OFFICIAL supervisor.
+The quality of your final proposal may determine who your supervisor will be.
+March 18, 2021 EE Agreement & Approved Proposal Due.
 Agreement is due to your TOK Teacher.
 This MUST be signed by you, a parent, AND your EE supervisor.
-The proposal you submitted on 28 February must be initialed by your supervisor and submitted with the agreement to your TOK Teacher.
-March 20- April 10, 2020 Mandatory meeting with supervisor to discuss research process & begin refining your focus.
-You should discuss the types of resources you need to seek out and use.
+The proposal you submitted on 9 March must be initialed by your supervisor and submitted with the agreement to your TOK Teacher.
+March 22- April 9, 2021 Mandatory meeting with supervisor to discuss research process & begin refining your focus.
+You should discuss further types of resources you need to seek out and use and whether or not your focus is on the right track.
 This meeting MUST be documented on the EE Progress and Planning Form which should be submitted through CANVAS by 11:59 PM on 10 April.
-April 2020 Continue research and note-taking in order to better understand and further refine your topic.
-You will be expected to bring all of your research materials to the May meeting with your supervisor.
+April 2021 Continue research and note-taking in order to better understand and further refine your topic.
+You will be expected to upload all of your research materials to CANVAS before the May meeting with your supervisor.
 Consult your EE Supervisor as needed.
-April 20 - May 8, 2020 Mandatory meeting your supervisor to review your notes and approve your research question.
-You must have a research question approved before leaving for summer break .
-Ask any final questions before you leave for break.
-Your revised research question and copy of meeting notes should be submitted to through CANVAS by 8 May, 2020.
-Summer 2020 Continue research and work on initial draft.
-Be sure you stay in contact with your supervisor and ask for advice as needed.
-If you are experiencing difficulties contacting your supervisor, contact Mr. Snow for assistance at snow.ashley.b@muscogee.k12.ga.us or 706-689-2593.
+April 19 - May 7, 2021 Mandatory meeting your supervisor to review your notes and approve your research question.
+You must have met the following minimum standards before leaving for summer break: